Why Adam Rippon, Lindsey Vonn and Other Olympians Skipped the White House Visit

 Adam Rippon

-Rippon, a 2018 TIME 100 honoree and the first openly gay American athlete to qualify for the Winter Olympics, told USA Today his schedule wouldn’t permit him to attend Friday’s event at the White House.
-But he also said he wouldn’t go to the event even if he was free.
+Rippon, a 2018 TIME 100 honoree and the first openly gay American athlete to qualify for the Winter Olympics, told TIME last month that he wouldn’t attend.

-“I will not stand with people who discriminate against those that perceive as different.
-In lieu of going to DC, I have donated to a few of my favorite causes,” Rippon tweeted on Friday.
+“This Administration ran on a platform of fear.
+I don’t think that’s any way for us to live.
+I would never want my sister to be spoken to the way Donald Trump has spoken to women.
+I would never want anyone to talk to my mother that way.
+And my mother would never tolerate one of her sons doing that, either.
+I think we can do better,” Rippon said.

 The figure skater, who won a bronze medal as a member of the U.S. figure skating team in PyeongChang, famously said he didn’t want to meet with Vice President Mike Pence before the 2018 Olympics and criticized the Vice President’s views on gay marriage.